alexandermendes/next-current-url/README.md

 A React hook to get the current URL in Next.js applications.

-Takes into account URL rewrites made by proxies, load balancers, etc. along the way (as long as these append special HTTP headers to the request).
+Respects client-side route changes and takes into account URL rewrites made by proxies, load balancers, etc. along the way.

 ## Installation